YARC-Official/docs/songs/Setlist.md

 ## 🌈 Wanderkid by JW Francis
 Follow the journey of Wanderkid in JW Francis's sophomore album!
 Escape with warm lo-fi indie rock vibes and nostalgically jangly guitar.
-(The first track from this album - John, Take Me With You - is absent from this DLC, as it's already present in the main setlist.)
+(The first track from this album - John, Take Me With You - is absent from this DLC, and can instead be found in YARG's main setlist.)
 | Track | Artist | Album | Genre | Year |  Guitar | Bass | Drums | Keys | Vocals | Release | Link |
 | :-- | :-- | :-- | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |
 | I Love You | JW Francis | Wanderkid | Indie Rock | 2021 | ⚪⚪⚫⚫⚫ | ⚪⚪⚫⚫⚫ | ⚪⚪⚫⚫⚫ | ⚪⚫⚫⚫⚫ <br/> Pro:⚪⚪⚫⚫⚫ | ⚪⚪⚫⚫⚫ <br/> 2&nbsp;parts | 09/30/2024 | [🎧 Spotify](https://open.spotify.com/track/2ClWBJQK4MBcrg892bsepV) |